hpi-schul-cloud/dbildungs-isle/docs/config.md

 ## How to expand the configuration?

 -   Where to put the new config value?
-    -   If it's something like a feature flag, than put it into the `JsonConfig`
+    -   If it's something like a feature flag, then put it into the `JsonConfig`
         -   Annotate the new property with the desired decorators
 -   Do I want to expand an existing config class like `DbConfig`?
-If yes, than do the following steps:
+If yes, then do the following steps:
     -   Put the new configuration value in the desired class
     -   Annotate the new property with the desired decorators
--   I wan to add configuration for a new feature
+-   I want to add configuration for a new feature
     -   Use the `DbConfig` as reference
         -   [ ] Create a new class in the `src/shared/config` folder
         -   [ ] Annotate the properties with the desired decorators